fhiso/sources-and-citations/citation-elements.md

       { "name": "http://terms.fhiso.org/terms/authorName",
         "lang": "jp-Latn", "value": "Hayashi Tadasu" } ]

-This is an example of a *list-flattening format*.
+This is an example of a *list-flattening format* that does not conform to this specification; a *list-flattening format* that does conform to this specification is found in the next example.
 {/}

 A serialisation format that does not keep the *translation sets* of each